 Our authentic self is our destiny under God.
 We flourish when we are enacting that destiny, and often suffer when we don’t.
 Suffering, of course, is not something God wants for any of us.
 That is where the prophets of God come in.
 Those representatives of God emerged on the scene to guide and correct when the children of God allowed personal ego needs and ambitions to preempt the destiny God had assigned them.

 God’s great ambition for us remained firmly established over generations even in the face of human disobedience, his love for us revealed in Jesus who came to us to embody our destiny.
 Though divine, Jesus took on human flesh to model the destinies each one of us was created to have, model, though not as before a mirror in the privacy of our home.
 Christ’s ambition is to use people like you and me to demonstrate to the world what human flourishing looks like.

-I have mentioned before that in the aftermath of hurricane Katrina our church in New Orleans was the beneficiary of an incredible outpouring of support.
+In the aftermath of hurricane Katrina in 2005 our flooded church in New Orleans was the beneficiary of an incredible outpouring of support.
 In addition to monetary gifts, clothing, and household goods, dozens of volunteers gave of their time and energy in recovery efforts across our city.
 One day after the storm just as recovery efforts were beginning, the pastor of a church in another state whom I had never met called our church office.
 After inquiring about the wellbeing of our congregation, and immediate neighborhood the pastor said something I will never forget, “thank you for giving the church the opportunity to be the church,” [repeat] which I would interpret to mean, “thank you for giving the church the opportunity to fulfill its destiny.”

 Recently I was reading about the secession of the southern states over the issue of slavery which resulted in the Civil War.
 In the immediate aftermath of their states’ votes to secede the southern leadership of the Presbyterian Church followed their state leaders by separating themselves from the northern body of Presbyterians.